mbayediongue/multi-agent-game-predator-simulation/README.md

 # robot_simulator
-This project aims to simulate robot (e.g. (Turtle)[https://www.turtlebot.com/]) in the context of multi agent environment.
+This project aims to simulate robot (e.g. [TurtleBot](https://www.turtlebot.com/) ) in the context of multi agent environment.
 Here we are interested in a predatory game: wolves VS rabbits.
 Our objective is to find the best collaborative strategy for the rabbit to survive.

+Please read the report for more details (file "Report-Simulation-predatory-game.pdf", in French)
 ## How to use

 + compilation with maven